Shan–Thai terrane

 Oceanic basins separated the other elements of Shan–Thai until the Late Triassic–Early Jurassic Late Indochina Orogeny.

-The collision between India and Eurasia during the Oligocene and Miocene resulted in clockwise rotation of south-west Asia, severe deformation of south-east Asia, and the extrusion of Shan–Thai and Indochina blocks.
+The collision between the Indian plate and the Eurasian plate during the Oligocene and Miocene resulted in clockwise rotation of southwest Asia, severe deformation of southeast Asia, and the extrusion of Shan–Thai and Indochina blocks.
 These two blocks are still crisscrossed by the faults from this collision.